© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Hermon or Dolfwynog Copper/Gold Bog Kiln is a scheduled monument protected by Cadw under reference ME198.
 View the official record →

-Hermon or Dolfwynog Copper/Gold Bog Kiln is a post-medieval and modern industrial kiln located in Meirionnydd, Wales, designated as a Scheduled Ancient Monument under reference ME198 by Cadw.
+Hermon or Dolfwynog Copper/Gold Bog Kiln is a post-medieval industrial kiln located in Meirionnydd, Wales, associated with the extraction and processing of copper and gold minerals from bog deposits.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME198.

 Hermon or Dolfwynog Copper/Gold Bog Kiln dates from the post medieval/modern period, and is classified as a kiln.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Hermon or Dolfwynog Copper/Gold Bog Kiln is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME198.